QubesOS/qubes-doc/user/advanced-configuration/resize-disk-image.md

 Troubleshooting Disk Resize
 ---------------------------

-Generally in QubesOS a resize of a private volume is very straight-forward.
+Generally in Qubes OS a resize of a private volume is very straight-forward.
-However, sometimes in the GUI, the resize looks like it worked, but it in fact fails fails silently.
+However, sometimes in the GUI, the resize looks like it worked, but it in fact fails silently.
 If you then try the same operation in the dom0 console with a qvm-volume extend, and it fails with an error that that looks something like "resize2fs: Permission denied to resize filesystem" you have probably run into something that requires more extensive manual intervention.

 What has probably happened is that there are file system errors, which means that a resize2fs will not work until fsck is run first.
-QubesOS utilities cannot yet handle this case.
+Qubes OS utilities cannot yet handle this case.
 To fix:

 In the dom0 terminal get a root console on the vm (eg. sys-usb) with